Australia in data

 4 Legal setting

 Open data has had a moment (Bureau of Communications Research and Deloitte Access Economics 2016; J. Houghton and Gruen 2012; J. W. Houghton and Gruen 2014).
-A previous job of mine was actually helping the state of NSW open its data.
+In a previous job I actually helped the state of NSW open its data.
 That’s a story for another time — I have too much to say about it to fit here, so I’ll say nothing at all.

 5 Other fun stuff